Thelouras58/Thelouras58.github.io/_posts/2022-04-10-pattern-lock-brain-games.md

 **Remember the Pattern** – in this game you have to remember a pattern that you will be shown for a short period of time.
 The longer you play, the more complicated it becomes.
 Be careful not to make any mistakes!

-Both games are fun, simple, and easy to pick up, so dive in and **[subscribe](http://eepurl.com/g3oqa9)**  for phase 2 of the close beta!
+Both games are fun, simple, and easy to pick up, so dive in and **[download](https://play.google.com/store/apps/details?id=thelouras.pattern.game)**  the early access version of the app!